 When the United States was in its formative stages, it was essentially a group of states that governed themselves individually with a federal government that had very little power.
 In this stage, Alexander Hamilton proposed that the United States take on bonds issued by the states and then reissue new federal bonds at the par value of the state bonds.
 Then the bonds would ultimately be repaid for the par value plus any interest that was earned over time.

 Hamilton recommended funding at par because he believed that this would improve the image of the United States on the global scene.
 It would also be a place that would cultivate foreign investment.
-If people from other countries and other governments knew that they could buy bonds backed by the faith and credit of the United States government, this would lead to an influx of foreign money for the United States.
-This ultimately led to the creation of U.S. bonds and the United States banking system.
+If people from other countries and other governments knew that they could buy bonds backed by the faith and credit of the United States government, this would lead to an influx of foreign money

 The idea of funding at par was met with some controversy when it was originally proposed.
 All of the founding fathers of the country did not agree that this was the best idea for the economy.
 For example, Thomas Jefferson argued that creating a national debt would eventually hurt the common man and make it impossible for the country to repay the debt as it grows.
 Eventually, Hamilton won out and the bonds were issued, which put the U.S. in debt for the first time.